White House: cannot confirm link between Yemen attack, Islamic State

 He said the United States was trying to find out whether there were "command-and-control structures in place" to show any involvement by Islamic State, an al Qaeda offshoot that has seized large areas of Iraq and Syria.
 The group claimed responsibility for the attacks, in which four bombers wearing explosive belts targeted worshippers in and outside the crowded mosques.

-The White House spokesman said the attackers had tried to "capitalize on the chaos and instability inside of Yemen to carry out these acts of violence."
+The White House spokesman said the attackers had tried to "capitalise on the chaos and instability inside of Yemen to carry out these acts of violence."

 Yemen has been in turmoil after a power struggle between President Abd-Rabbu Mansour Hadi and the Shi'ite Muslim Houthi group, which controls Sanaa and is allied with former President Ali Abdullah Saleh.